 - 2010–East-West Senior All-Star Game, East Team Coach

 Kevin Schmidt joined the staff in 2005.
-Kevin is originally from Minnesota, and also is a Mount Mercy graduate, and is employed by Berthel Fisher & Co.
-Kevin and his wife, Heidi (also a Mount Mercy graduate), reside in Center Point, and have three daughters, Ellie, Katelyn, & Ava.
+Kevin is originally from Minnesota, and also is a Mount Mercy graduate.
+Kevin and his wife, Heidi (also a Mount Mercy graduate), reside in Center Point, and have three daughters, Ellie, Katelyn, & Ava, and a son, Parker.

 Sho Takaoka joined the staff in 2018.
 Sho was born in Japan, and was a foreign-exchange player at Cedar Rapids Kennedy High School.
 After graduating, he attended Mount Mercy University, and graduated with a degree in Business Management.
 He continues to help the Mens Soccer team at Mount Mercy.